Where are they now? PSG’s last starting XI before the Qatar takeover

 — Football Tweet (@Football__Tweet) May 11, 2017

 Across nine years with PSG, Armand racked up 377 appearances.
 By the time he left the club, only Jean-Marc Pilorget sat above him in the club’s appearance rankings.
-He remains second to this day, although Marco Veratti is quickly closing the gap.
+He remains second to this day, although Marco Veratti is now only two appearances behind.

 Following his retirement in 2017, the left-back took over as Rennes’ deputy director of recruitment.
 Most recently, the 41-year-old worked as Lille’s sporting coordinator as they won the Ligue 1 title.

 Not only did Bodmer appear in the final starting a XI of PSG’s non-Qatari era, but the defensive midfielder also scored its final goal.

 Most recently Bodmer has reportedly been poached by Amazon Prime to act as a regular pundit for their Ligue 1 coverage, alongside Bruno Cheyrou.
 No doubt the Carra and GNev of France.

 The man with his own role, Makelele moved to Paris in 2008 after helping to lift Chelsea into football’s elite over the previous five years.

 He donned the club shirt and captain’s armband for the final time in the Saint-Etienne clash, hanging up his boots during the summer.
 Makelele was made the club’s assistant manager in the following campaign, however, Carlo Ancelotti deeming him a useful asset.

 In 2019, Makelele made a heartwarming return to Chelsea, taking on the role of technical mentor to the club’s academy talents.